 Washington State's adoption of the 2018 and 2021 International Building Code (IBC) included amendments to the original code language to direct designers, engineers, and architects to use Washington Tsunami Design Zone (WA-TDZ) maps, where available, to determine whether structures in Risk Categories III or IV need to be designed for tsunamis.

-Specifically, the code requires that certain tsunami-related design parameters be considered if a structure is located in an tsunami inundation area as mapped in the WA-TDZ.
+Specifically, the code requires that certain tsunami-related design parameters be considered if a structure is located in a tsunami inundation area as mapped in the WA-TDZ.
 Additionally, any site-specific tsunami inundation studies must use WA-TDZ offshore amplitude data points as a baseline in their analysis.
 In support of these code requirements, the Washington Department of Natural Resources (DNR) maintains a series of WA-TDZ maps on this webpage.

 2021 Tsunami Design Zone